Favorite Grilled Salmon Recipe

 It starts with absolutely the best possible salmon that I can find.
-A few years back, the Mister and his brothers went on a fishing trip to Alaska and brought home so much salmon that I was in salmon loving heaven.
+A few years back, Bart and his brothers went on a fishing trip to Alaska and brought home so much salmon that I was in salmon loving heaven.

 Anyway, on to this recipe.
 It is definitely one we love and I feel sure you’ll love it, too!

 Here’s my Grilled Salmon Recipe.
-Can’t wait to hear how you love it.
+I can’t wait to hear how you love it.

 - 2 pounds salmon fillets